Steven Choi: Educator

-Politics
+Local government

-Choi was elected to the Irvine Unified School District School Board in 1998 and reelected in 2002.
+Choi was elected to the Irvine Unified School District Board of Education in 1998 and reelected in 2002.
 He was elected to the Irvine City Council in 2004, becoming the first Asian American elected to a four-year term on the council.
 He and Sukhee Kang (elected to a two-year term on the same day) became the first two Asian Americans and Koreans elected to the Irvine City Council.
 Choi served on the Irvine City Council until 2012, when he defeated councilman Larry Agran in the mayoral election and was elected to a two-year term as Irvine's mayor.
-He was later reelected as mayor in 2014.
+He was reelected as mayor in 2014.

-The Irvine City Council is composed of 5 people, including the mayor.
-The council has 4 Republican members (Choi, Christina Shea, Lynn Schott, and Jeff Lalloway) and 1 Democratic member (Beth Krom).
-Choi is a part of the conservative council majority, and has been able to promote programs he supports and stop policies he opposes from being enacted.
+The Irvine city council at the time was composed of five members, including the mayor.
+The council had four Republican members (Choi, Christina Shea, Lynn Schott, and Jeff Lalloway) and one Democratic member (Beth Krom).
 During the course of new sister city negotiations, he successfully opposed the One-China principle demanded by Shanghai's Xuhui government in the People's Republic of China, which would have required Irvine to abandon its existing long-term sister city relationship with Taoyuan, Taiwan.

-Choi serves as Chairman of the Orange County Public Library Advisory Board, which consists of Mayors and Council members from 27 Orange County cities, and is also Chairman of the Irvine Library Advisory Committee.
-He serves on the Orange County Great Park Corporation Board, the Irvine Redevelopment Agency, the Orange County Sanitation District Board and other countywide committees.
-His vision is to build a large Orange County/City Metropolitan Library at the Great Park.
+Choi served as Chairman of the Orange County Public Library Advisory Board, which consisted of mayors and city council members from 27 cities within Orange County, and he was also Chairman of the Irvine Library Advisory Committee.
+He served on the Orange County Great Park Corporation Board, where he pushed for construction of an Orange County/City Metropolitan Library at the Great Park.
+He also served on the boards of the Irvine Redevelopment Agency, the Orange County Sanitation District Board and other countywide committees.

-In addition, Choi is a member of the Concordia University President's Advisory Council and is Irvine’s representative to Growth Management Areas 4 and 9 and the Newport Bay Watershed Executive Committee.
+In addition, Choi was a member of the Concordia University President's Advisory Council and was Irvine's representative to Growth Management Areas 4 and 9 and the Newport Bay Watershed Executive Committee.
 He formerly represented the 71st Assembly District on the Orange County Republican Party Central Committee.
 On June 3, 2008, he became the only incumbent to not be re-elected to the Orange County Republican Party Central Committee, coming in seventh with only 6.5% of the available vote.
-He is also a member of the Local Elected Officials Association and the 400 Club.
+He was also a member of the Local Elected Officials Association and the 400 Club.

+State Legislature

 In 2010, Choi sought election to the California State Assembly, but narrowly lost the Republican primary to Donald P. Wagner, who went on to win the general election.

-In 2016, Choi won election to the California State Assembly, narrowly defeating Anaheim City Councilman Harry Sidhu in the primary and winning the general election with 60% of the vote.
+In 2016, Choi won election to the California State Assembly, narrowly defeating Anaheim City Councilman Harry Sidhu in the primary and winning the general election with 60% of the vote to replace Wagner, who in turn won election as Mayor of Irvine, replacing Choi.

+In 2024, Choi won election to the California State Senate, narrowly defeating Senator Josh Newman in an upset.